-It should also be used in conjunction with other relevant policies and standards such as professional standards, child protection and safeguarding policies, behaviour policy, the Disciplinary Policy and the associated Disciplinary Rules as well as the contract of employment/written statement of particulars.
+It should also be used in conjunction with other relevant policies and standards such as professional standards, child protection and safeguarding policies, behaviour policy, and the contract of employment/written statement of particulars.

 Given the nature of this establishment, this document should also be a guide to assist in ensuring children's and employees safety.
 It therefore explains the responsibilities the School has toward employees and children/pupils on a whole school basis